United4Surveillance/signal-detection-tool/README.md

 ## Input data
 The tool accepts data in the predefined format described in the description.md in /data/input.

+### Internal data connection
+If you want to establish an internal data connection rather than manual file input, you have to define a function called 'readDB' that returns a data.frame in the format described above.
+We suggest to implement this function in an R script called 'internal.R' in the '/R' folder, because this file will not be uploaded to the github repository.
+Make sure not to upload any sensitive information to the github repository.
+Furthermore, you have to set the parameter 'readDB' to TRUE in the 'golem-config.yml' in the '/inst' folder.

 ## Output
 The tool produces signals based on the given input data.
 Signals are listed in a human readable output file, the format is described in description.md in data/output/ and in an interactive report together with the surveillance data.